MicrosoftDocs/office-docs-powershell/skype/docs-conceptual/index.md

 ---
 localization_priority: Normal
-title: Skype for Business cmdlet reference topics suite
+title: Skype for Business cmdlet help references
 ---

-# Skype for Business cmdlet references suite
+# Skype for Business cmdlet help reference

 Welcome to the Skype for Business PowerShell cmdlet **Help** references.
 The Skype for Business cmdlets provide the command line interface for server and service administration and management.